 Historic Preservation Fund Priorities

-The following are being provided for public review and comment for FY2014 on the DHPA website.
+The following are being provided for public review and comment for FY2014 on the DHPA website

-Please provide any comments to the DHPA Grants Staff by Friday, April 19, 2013.
+Please provide any comments to the DHPA Grants Staff by Friday, April 19, 2014.
 All public comments must be received in writing.
-Send comments by one of the following methods:
+Send comments by fax to (317) 232-0693, by email to skennedy@dnr.IN.gov, or by mail to DHPA Grants Staff, 402 W. Washington St., Room W274, Indianapolis, IN 46204.
+All public comments received will be presented at the meeting of the State Historic Preservation Review Board on April 24, 2014.

 *Please note that the Priorities are only one part of HPF grant applications, and the DHPA is not accepting proposals at this time.
-Complete packets with application instructions will be available on the DHPA website around August 1,
+Complete packets with application instructions will be available on the DHPA website around Aug.
+1, 2014.

 Annual Preservation Month Essay Contest

 Fourth graders from across the state are invited to participate in our 2014 “My Favorite Historic Place in Indiana” essay contest.
 The winning essay will be published in an upcoming edition of Eavesdropping.
 To learn more

 New Listings in the National Register of Historic Places

 From December, 2013, through January, 2014, Indiana added 12 listings to the National Register of Historic Places.
 These listings—commercial and residential historic districts, a city park, a cemetery, a farm, and lime kilns and quarries—have added approximately 633 historic resources to the National Register.
 See the complete list of new listings